SciEcon/Intelligent-Economics-XAI-Autumn-2021/project3/README.md

 ***Figure 3: SKlearn flowchart*** -->

 ### 2. License
-Scikit-learn is open source and free to use under the BSD License.
+Scikit-learn is open source and free to use software under the BSD License.
 ### 3. Required Citation
 Scikit-learn: Machine Learning in Python, Pedregosa et al., JMLR 12, pp. 2825-2830, 2011.
 ### 4. Example